-The accompanying Schedule of Expenditures of Federal Awards (the Schedule) presents the activity of all federal grant activity of the Port under programs of the federal government for the year ended June 30, 2022.
+The accompanying Schedule of Expenditures of Federal Awards (the Schedule) presents the activity of all federal grant activity of the Port under programs of the federal government for the year ended June 30, 2023.
 The information in this schedule is presented in accordance with the requirements of Uniform Guidance.
 Because the Schedule presents only a selected portion of the operation of the Port, it is not intended to and does not present the financial position, changes in net position, or cash flows of the Port.
-The Port received federal awards both directly from federal agencies and indirectly from pass through entities.
+The Port received federal awards directly from federal agencies.